 Many people were successful in putting out a small fire using this method, never attempting to tackle a fire that is beyond your personal capability.

 If the fire re-ignited, repeat the process.
 If the fire is still not manageable, secure your safety by evacuating, stepping out of the room or house, and calling the fire department.

 Here are other safeguarding tips in case of fire.

 Make sure that before using the extinguisher, you have secured a route towards the fire exit.
 Keep you back directly to the exit location.
 While sweeping the base of the fire using the extinguisher, do it while you step back so you can turn off the fire while you retreat from it.
 This will make sure you will be safe from harm if ever the fire went out of your hand.

 Keep a safe distance from the fire.
 Make sure you are at least 8 feet away from the base of the fire.
 This is to make sure that your body is at a safe distance before you do the P.A.S.S. method.

 Be attentive to your surroundings.
 Keep your eyes on things that cause the fire to reignite.
 Or things that might hinder you from escaping safely.

 Leave valuables behind.
-This is one of the most common reasons why a person can get caught in the fire.
+This is one of the most common reasons why a person can get caught in a fire.
 Always remember that although the items are valuable, your life and your family’s safety are more important.
 Do not attempt to salvage any valuables if the fire has already spread out.